Section 39: Contents of complete specification

 4. The purpose of the description is to disclose the invention clearly and completely enough to allow it to be performed by a person skilled in the art, and to provide support for the claimed invention.
 Where the description includes a consistory clause or other statement (of invention), then the clause or statement should be consistent with the claimed invention.
 The specification should not be excessively long or contain material which is not required in aiding understanding of the invention (Francis' Application, 27 RPC 87).

 5. The complete specification must disclose the invention so that a person skilled in the art would be able to work the invention.

-6. The disclosure of the specification must be clear enough and complete enough to enable the person skilled in the art the perform the invention across the entire width of the claimed invention.
-The disclosure must be an enabling disclosure Asahi's Application RPC 485 HL and Biogen v Medeva RPC 1 HL.
+6. The disclosure of the specification must be clear enough and complete enough to enable the person skilled in the art to perform the invention across the entire width of the claimed invention.
+The disclosure must be an enabling disclosure in Asahi's Application RPC 485 HL and Biogen v Medeva RPC 1 HL.

 7. The test for clear enough and complete enough disclosure was set out in Kirin-Amgen v Hoechst Marion Roussel Ltd RPC 9 as 'first identify the invention and decide what it claims to enable the person skilled in the art to do.
 Then one can ask whether the specification enables them to do it.'.